Slogulai/Slogulai.github.io/README.md

 This public repository is for showcasing the html, css and javascript written by Christopher Sloggett for CS 463.
-This code is simple to run as all you need to do is navigate to a below web page and and click away on the website!
+This code is simple to run as all you need to do is navigate to the below web page and and click away on the website!

 [Slogulai.github.io](https://slogulai.github.io)